dudleydalton/dudleydalton.github.io/README.md

 My Github Pages repo can be found at:
 https://github.com/dantnguyen/dudleydalton.github.io/

-And, soon, you can see my customized homepage at:
+You can see my customized homepage at:

 http://dudleydalton.github.io/